COVID-19 cases rising among US children as schools reopen | Education

 “It really will depend on how well can you mask and distance in a school setting,” she said.
 New York City, the nation's largest school district, with over 1 million students, resumed classroom learning Tuesday for elementary school children.
 Higher grades will resume on Thursday.

 The CDC reported 51 deaths in school-age kids, most in them ages 12 to 17.
-Less than 2 per cent of infected children were hospitalized, and youngsters who are Black, Hispanic or have underlying conditions fared worse than white children.
+Less than 2% of infected children were hospitalized, and youngsters who are Black, Hispanic or have underlying conditions fared worse than white children.
 The findings add to other data showing the pandemic is increasingly affecting younger age groups after initially hitting older Americans hard.

-In a separate report Tuesday, the CDC said weekly COVID-19 cases among people ages 18 to 22 increased 55 per cent nationally.
+In a separate report Tuesday, the CDC said weekly COVID-19 cases among people ages 18 to 22 increased 55% nationally.
 The increases were greatest in the Northeast and Midwest and were not solely attributable to increased testing, the CDC said.
-About one-third of US cases are in adults 50 and older, while one-quarter are in 18-to-29-year-olds.
-The AAP research is based on reports from public health departments in 49 states, New York City, Washington, DC, Puerto Rico and Guam.
+About one-third of U.S. cases are in adults 50 and older, while one-quarter are in 18-to-29-year-olds.
+The AAP research is based on reports from public health departments in 49 states, New York City, Washington, D.C., Puerto Rico and Guam.
 New York state doesn't provide data by age.
 Most states count children's cases up to age 19, though a few use different age ranges.

 As of Sept.
-24, the AAP counted nearly 625,000 youth cases, up to age 20, a 14 per cent increase over the previous two weeks.
-Deaths totaled 109, well under 1 per cent of all COVID-19 fatalities in the US.
-As of Monday, the CDC counted over 435,000 cases in children from age zero through 17 and 93 deaths.
+24, the AAP counted nearly 625,000 youth cases, up to age 20, a 14% increase over the previous two weeks.
+Deaths totaled 109, well under 1% of all COVID-19 fatalities in the U.S. As of Monday, the CDC counted over 435,000 cases in children from age zero through 17 and 93 deaths.
 The groups' totals differ because they include different ages and time periods.

 ALSO READ